iximiuz/awesome-container-tinkering/README.md

 ## Audience

-Everyone should be able to find something useful here, but to take the most out of it you'd probably need some prior familiarity with Docker (or alike):
+Everyone should be able to find something useful here, but to get the most out of it you'd probably need some prior familiarity with Docker (or alike).
+Potential target audience:

 - Infrastructure folks (DevOps, SREs, System Administrators)
 - Developers of Cloud Native tools